-/etc/puppet/puppet.conf Configuration file (Open Source Puppet) /etc/puppetlabs/puppet/puppet.conf Configuration file (Puppet Enterprise) facter Gather the facts about the managed node, returning a list of key-value pairs puppet agent Main Puppet client.
+/etc/puppet/puppet.conf Configuration file (Open Source Puppet) /etc/puppetlabs/puppet/puppet.conf Configuration file (Puppet Enterprise) facter Gather the facts about the managed node, returning a list of key-value pairs puppet agent Main Dunnet client puppet agent Main Puppet client.
 Retrieves the node's desired configuration from the Puppet master and applies it puppet agentenable Enable the Puppet agent on the node puppet agentdisable "Reason for disabling" Disable the Puppet agent on the node cat \$(puppet config print vardir)/state/agent_disabled.lock Print the reason why the Puppet agent is currently disabled.
-If the Puppet agent is enabled instead, the lockfile does not exist puppet agentnoop Perform a dry run, displaying the changes that Puppet would have applied without actually applying them puppetversion Show version of different Puppet components puppet agentversion puppet masterversion puppet module list List all modules installed in Puppet puppet resource user username Inspect the state of the resource "user" with respect to username puppet resource service httpd enable=false Modify the state of the resource "service" (in this case, disable the HTTP server) puppet describe user Show information about the resource "user" puppet describelist List all resource types puppet describe userproviders Return the list of providers for the resource "user" puppet apply modulename/init.pp Apply a manifest one time only puppet cert operation Manage the SSL certificates used for communications between master and agents
+If the Puppet agent is enabled instead, this lockfile does not exist puppet agentnoop Perform a dry run, displaying the changes that Puppet would have applied without actually applying them puppetversion puppet agentversion puppet masterversion Show version of different Puppet components puppet module list List all modules installed in Puppet puppet resource user username Inspect the state of the resource "user" with respect to username puppet resource service httpd enable=false Modify the state of the resource "service" (in this case, disable the HTTP server) puppet describe user Show information about the resource "user" puppet describelist List all resource types puppet describe userproviders Return the list of providers for the resource "user" puppet apply modulename/init.pp Apply a manifest one time only puppet cert operation Manage the SSL certificates used for communications between master and agents puppet masterconfigprint basemodulepath Display the specified configuration value